Genusbiz/docs/users/analyze-report-and-discover/analysis/advanced-analysis.md

 ## Using the Selection menu

-Each tile has a Selection menu that may be accessed by clicking the hand-icon in the upper right corner of the tile.
+Each tile has a selection menu that may be accessed by clicking the hand-icon in the upper right corner of the tile.

 **Add All Items**